AdFabConnect/adfab-gulp-boilerplate/README.md

 gulp serve
 ```

-It acts as a proxy to the domain you specified in `gulp-config.js` (property `vhost`).
+It acts as a proxy to the domain you specified just after installation.
 You can now access your project by specifying the `3000` port (if you usually access your project via http://project.localhost/, now it would be http://project.localhost:3000/).

 You can also test it in production mode by passing the `--production` option.
 That way, it will remove *sourcemaps* and minify JS and CSS.